 1. Snorkel in one of the best underwater worlds in the Maldives

 Get your snorkeling gear ready and enjoy the underwater views around the island!
-Vilamendhoo is surrounded by coral reef with resident fish that you’ll get to know fairly well.
+Vilamendhoo is surrounded by coral reefs with resident fish that you’ll get to know fairly well.
 We made friends with two baby cuttlefish who were always attached to the life ring nearest to our villa.

-Snorkelling around the island in the shallows is a breeze and great for beginners.
+Snorkeling around the island in the shallows is a breeze and great for beginners.
 If you really want to see all that Vilamendhoo has to offer you’ll want to get to the drop-off points and explore the wonderful coral gardens teeming with sea life.

 Vilamendhoo also has a book in the gift shop with pictures of all the different types of fish you’re likely to see, a worthwhile purchase.

 Tip: Ask the Dive Centre about the best time to snorkel.
 This may change according to the tide and currents.